The Myddle Class: Late period

 By late 1967, with some of the band's members either away at college or pursuing other musical ventures, the Myddle Class was rarely performing live.
 What little active time they had was used to record demos for Goffin and King songs intended for other artists.
 They are rumored to have recorded and arranged demos of "Pleasant Valley Sunday" and "Porpoise Song" for the Monkees, as well as "Snow Queen" and "Fun and Games", but none of these pieces have ever been released to the public.
 Among the demos that do exist are "Goin' Back", which became a single for the Byrds in October 1967 and was included on their Notorious Byrd Brothers album, as well as "I Can't Make It Alone" released by Dusty Springfield on Dusty in Memphis.
 Among the other demos from the sessions are "An Angel Walks Beside Me" and "Who Does He Love".
 Palmer and Philp signed a publishing with Screen Gems-Columbia, the same publishers representing Goffin and King at this time.
 But, a promise from Don Kirshner to sign the group to Colgems never materialized, nor did he attempt to have other artists record their songs.
 The Myddle Class recorded demos of some of these Palmer and Philp songs, such as "Man on the Bridge".

 Goffin and King divorced and separately relocated to California in early 1968.
 Larkey and King began an intimate affair that would eventually lead to marriage.
-Philp and Larkey spent summer that year in Los Angeles working up arrangements with King for songs that to appear on Now That Everything's Been Said, the album by her group the city.
+Philp and Larkey spent summer that year in Los Angeles working up arrangements with King for songs that to appear on Now That Everything's Been Said, the album by her group the City.
 David Palmer co-wrote the song "Paradise City" with King, which appeared on that album.
 Danny Kortchmar replicated Philp's guitar parts for the Myddle Class' last recordings, released in 1969.
 In fall 1968, Mansolino, Palmer and Philp were residing in Boston and collaborated on songs with pianist Lloyd Baskin.
 In March 1969 they recorded a number of songs in the studio, including a new Goffin and King composition "Mr. Charlie", and a couple by Palmer and Philp, "Redbeard" (their nickname for Al Aronowitz) and "Keys to the Kingdom".
 An album was planned for the band to record in the summer of 1969, but any future chances of the band re-activating were dashed when guitarist Philp was murdered by his former roommate in Boston in May.
-By this point, the band's enthusiasm was had long receded, and they broke up shortly thereafter.
+By this point, the band's enthusiasm had long receded, and they broke up shortly thereafter.